 Chicago-area Jews speak out against antisemitism amid recent violence between Israel, Palestine

-'Solidarity walk' also held in Orland Park Sunday to support Palestinian people
+'Solidarity walk' also held in Orland Park, Naperville Sunday to support Palestinians

 ANTI-SEMITISM